Kita-Kashiwa Station: Station layout

-The station consists of a single island platform serving two tracks, with an elevated station building.
+The station is composed of a single island platform serving two tracks, with an elevated station building.
 The station is staffed.

 Platforms

 History

-Kita-Kashiwa Station was opened on April 10, 1970 as a freight station on the Japan National Railways (JNR).
+Kita-Kashiwa Station was opened on 10 April 1970 as a freight station on the Japan National Railways (JNR).
 The station opened for passenger traffic on April 20, 1972.
-Kita-Kashiwa Station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.
+Kita-Kashiwa Station was absorbed into the JR East network upon the privatization of the JNR on 1 April 1987.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 19,140 passengers daily.